Summerhill School: Academics

 The Summerhill classroom was popularly assumed to reflect Neill's anti-authoritarian beliefs, but in fact classes were traditional in practice.
 Neill did not show outward interest in classroom pedagogy, and was mainly interested in pupil happiness.
 He did not consider lesson quality important, and thus there were no distinctive Summerhillian classroom methods.
 Neill also felt that charismatic teachers taught with persuasion that weakened child autonomy.

 Today the school peer-reviews its teachers, and has policies and systems in place to ensure the quality of teaching.
-Since Zoë Readhead took over as Principal, the school has developed an ethos of keeping its staff, through increase in wages and conditions of work.
-And there is an ongoing review and development of methods of teaching, assessment and record-keeping.
+Since Zoë Readhead took over as Principal, the school has developed an ethos of keeping its staff, through an increase in wages and conditions of work, and there is an ongoing review and development of methods of teaching, assessment and record-keeping.

 The staff now share with each other their methods, especially in relation to numeracy and literacy learning.
 The music department have developed over several years, including action research, methods of supporting spontaneous music performance, creativity and development of expression through music.
 This is being shared with the rest of the staff.
 The school has always had a creative drama delivery, based on spontaneous acting and development of plays through collaboration between actors, directors and writers.
 With small-group teaching and negotiated timetables, the curriculum is presented in multi-sensory, individual-focused lessons, with flexibility to respond to the student's needs.